 A. Any age however if under the age of 18 years, the person attending needs to be supervised by a parent or authorised care taker that is over the age of 18 years.

 Q. Do i need to bring my own consumable like tape, rags, glue, cleaning solvents etc?

-A. Most of these items are available as part of your Shed Time fee.
-However they are for miscellaneous use only.
-If your project includes such items, you need to supply or purchase from the Go Go Gadget Store.
+A. Many common products are available for a small fee and subject to the level of use.
+If your project requires such items, you need to supply or purchase from the Go Go Gadget Store.

 Q. What should I wear

 A. We suggest that you apply our safety attire ideas otherwise we may restrict your access and use of equipment.
-Safety glasses, deposable gloves and ear plugs are supplied at the centre.
+Safety glasses are supplied at the centre.
 Click here to view further safety information